kubernetes/website/docs/user-guide/persistent-volumes/index.md

 * If the admission controller is turned on, the administrator may specify a default `StorageClass`.
 All PVCs that don't request a `StorageClass` can be bound only to PVs of that default.
-This means that the PVs those PVCs would normally be bound to, the PVs that have no class (no annotation or annotation equal to `""`), cannot be bound to any PVC.
+A consequence of this is that the PVs those PVCs would normally be bound to, the PVs that have no class (no annotation or annotation equal to `""`), are unable to be bound to any PVC.
 Specifying a default `StorageClass` is done by setting the annotation `storageclass.beta.kubernetes.io/is-default-class` equal to "true" in a `StorageClass` object.
-If the administrator does not specify a default, the cluster will respond to PVC creation as if the admission controller were turned off.
-If more than one default is specified, the admission controller will forbid the creation of all PVCs.
+If the administrator does not specify a default, the cluster responds to PVC creation as if the admission controller were turned off.
+If more than one default is specified, the admission controller forbids the creation of all PVCs.
 * If the admission controller is turned off, there is no notion of a default `StorageClass`.
 All PVCs that don't request a `StorageClass` can be bound only to PVs that have no class.